-3 The original, approved project required a debit of 1.2 credits, however, an addendum to the project currently being assessed will change project such that a net 3.4 acres of open water will be created in the inner harbor, resulting in an additional 1.7 credits to mitigation banks.

-4 Projects with cuts or fills that are expected to be assessed in the next 1-2 years, including elements in the Channel Deepening Proposed Action Alternative 1.
+- 3 The original, approved Channel Deepening Project (2000) required a debit of 1.2 credits; however, an addendum to the project currently being assessed will change the project such that a net 3.4 acres of open water will be created in the Inner Harbor, which may resulting in an additional 1.7 credits to the mitigation Outer Harbor mitigation bank. - 4 Projects with cuts or fills that are expected to be assessed in the next 1-2 years, including elements in the Channel Deepening Proposed Action Alternative 1.

-MM BIO-4.
+MM BIO-4.5.
 Apply Mitigation Credits.
-The POLA shall offset the loss of marine habitat from the Eelgrass Habitat Area above-water portion of the containment dike, Berths 243-245 disposal site, and Northwest Slip site by using existing mitigation credits from the Bolsa Chica Mitigation Bank, in accordance with provisions of the Memorandum of Agreement (MOA) governing its use.
-The loss of 12.4 acres (5.0 ha) of Inner Harbor habitat from Berths 243-245 and the Northwest Slip would require 6.2 credits (acres) (calculated at 0.5 credits per acre of Inner Harbor habitat lost).
-The loss of 1.7 acres (0.7 ha) of Outer Harbor habitat from the Eelgrass Habitat Area above-water portion of the containment dike would require no more than 2.6 Outer Harbor Bank credits (calculated at 1.5 credits for each acre of shallow habitat lost; this conservatively assumes that all of the dike would be on shallow Outer Harbor habitat (1.5:1), but a portion is on deep (1:1) and will be debited from available credits are available in this bank).
+The POLA shall offset the loss of marine habitat from the Eelgrass Habitat Area above water portion of the containment dike, Berths 243-245 disposal site and Northwest Slip site by using existing mitigation credits from the Bolsa Chica Mitigation Bank, in accordance with provisions of the Memorandum of Agreement (MOA) governing its use.
+The loss of 12.4 acres (5.0 ha) of Inner Harbor habitat from Berths 243-245 and the Northwest Slip would require 6.2 credits (acres) (calculated at 0.5 credits per acre of Inner Harbor habitat lost) from that bank.
+The loss of 1.7 acres (0.7 ha) of Outer Harbor habitat from the Eelgrass Habitat Area above water portion of the containment dike would require no more than 2.6 Outer Harbor Bank credits (calculated at 1.5 credits for each acre of shallow habitat lost; this conservatively assumes that all of the dike would be on shallow Outer Harbor habitat (1.5:1), but a portion is on deep (1:1) and will be debited from available credits in the Bolsa Chica Mitigation Bank (as of June 2008, approximately 106 credits are available in this bank).

 Residual Impacts.
-With implementation of MM BIO-4 impacts of marine habitat loss would be less than significant.
+With implementation of MM BIO-54 impacts of marine habitat loss would be less than significant.